 As for what this creative decision means for the part of the game that aren’t trying to be sexy, the decision to take assets from multiple different games from multiple different publishers is a sensible one in theory.
 Unfortunately the art style, shading, and designs sensibility is not consistent from character to character, and unlike Press-Switch, the character sprites are a bit lacking in regards to their expressions and poses.
 This can make the presentation a bit jarring and underwhelming, but considering this is a free community developed visual novel, I think this actually was the best possible option.

-While I do have a fair share of pretty complaints, Student Transfer actually impressed me quite a lot with its 2.0 release.
+While I do have a fair share of petty complaints, Student Transfer actually impressed me quite a lot with its 2.0 release.
 It can be a captivating and engaging visual novel that regularly kept me on the edge of my seat, wondering where each developed route I uncovered would lead me.
 The writers clearly understand the appeal of the subject matter, how to tell compelling stories with it, and even manage to make enjoyable character as well.
 They put a lot of hard work and autism into this game about mind control, body swaps, and sex transformations, and goldarn, it shows.